 Annual target performance bonuses for each named executive officer were set after review of the market data provided by Radford.
 The annual target performance bonus for Mr. Cozadd was increased by the board of directors from 65% for 2011 to 100% for 2012, because the board of directors believed that a greater emphasis should be placed on Mr. Cozadd's potential performance-based compensation in order to further incentivize him to work to achieve critical corporate goals.
 In setting the Chief Executive Officer's annual target performance bonus, the compensation committee considered his total cash compensation (including both base salary and this annual target performance bonus), which for 2012 was set between the 60th and 75th percentile of market data for his position, in recognition of Mr. Cozadd's outstanding achievement and integral role in our company's exceptional performance in 2011 and the completion of the Azur Merger in January 2012.
 The other named executive officers' annual target performance bonuses were increased from 40% to 50% because the compensation committee determined that this level was appropriate for all Executive Vice Presidents, was consistent with market data, and was in accordance with our general team approach to provide consistent target incentive opportunities for executives with similar organizational responsibilities.
-In setting these annual target performance bonuses, the compensation committee considered the total cash compensation for each individual (including both base salary and this annual target performance bonus), which for the named executive officers other than Mr. Cozadd were: for Ms. Falberg, between the 60th and the 75th percentile of the market data for her position; for Mr. Cox, at the 75th percentile of the market data for his position; for Ms. Hooper, above the 75th percentile of the market data for her position; and for Dr. Tobias, between the 25th and the 50th percentile of the market data for his position.
+In setting these annual target performance bonuses, the compensation committee considered the total cash compensation for each individual (including both base salary and this annual target performance bonus), which for the named executive officers other than Mr. Cozadd were: for Ms. Falberg, between the 60th and the 75th percentile of the market data for his position; for Ms. Hooper, above the